Tinkerforge/generators/java/readme.txt

 The Java bindings allow you to control Tinkerforge Bricks and Bricklets from your Java programs.
 This ZIP file contains:

- Tinkerforge.jar -- precompiled Java library
+ tinkerforge.jar -- precompiled Java library
- source/         -- source code of Tinkerforge.jar
+ source/         -- source code of tinkerforge.jar
  examples/       -- examples for every Brick and Bricklet

 For more information about the Java bindings (including setup instructions)